 The European Directive (2001/42/EC) on the Assessment of the Effects of Certain Plans and programmes on the Environment (the SEA Directive), was transposed into national legislation in Ireland by the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (S.I.
 435/2004), as amended by S.I.4 200 of 2011 and the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (S.I.
+436/2004), as amended by S.I.4 200 of 2011 and the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (S.I.
 436/2004), as amended by S.I.
 201 of 2011.
-The Galway County Development Plan 2015-2021 is the 'parent' document to this Draft Ballinasloe Local Area Plan 2015-2021.
-The Draft Ballinasloe Local Area Plan is made in accordance with policies and objectives of the Galway County Development Plan 2015-2021.
-The Galway County Development Plan 2015-2021 transposes National and Regional policies and provides the strategic context for this Local Area Plan.
+The Galway County Development Plan 2015-2021 is the 'parent' document to this Ballinasloe Local Area Plan 2015-2021.
+The Ballinasloe Local Area Plan is made in accordance with policies and objectives of the Galway County Development Plan 2015-2021.
+The Galway County Development Plan 2015-2021 is the strategic context for this Local Area Plan.
 Detailed development objectives and land use zoning specific to the plan area are included in the Local Area Plan.